The easiest way to misjudge Codex CLI is to mix three decisions together on day one:

 codex

-If you prefer a direct binary, the openai/codex repository points to the latest GitHub Release and lists platform-specific archives for macOS and Linux.
+If you prefer a direct binary, the openai/codex repository points to the latest GitHub release and the platform-specific archives.

-The practical rule is simple: install from one channel and stick to that channel later when you update.
-Most weird PATH problems come from mixing npm, Homebrew, and manual binaries on the same machine.
+The practical rule is simple: choose one channel and keep updates in that same channel.
+A surprising amount of Codex setup pain is just PATH confusion created by mixing npm, Homebrew, and manual binaries on the same machine.

 If You Are On Windows, Decide Between Native And WSL2 First

-This is the setup choice that causes the most avoidable confusion.
+This is the setup choice that now causes the most avoidable confusion because older advice and current advice do not say the same thing.

 wsl --install